Blog

 • Support: The taxpayer must provide more than half of the dependent’s support during the year.

-• Age: For most dependents, they must be under age 19 or a full-time student under age 24.
+• Age: For most dependents, they must be under the age of 19 or a full-time student under the age of 24.

 • Residency: The dependent must live with the taxpayer for more than half of the year.

-If you’re not married to your boyfriend but have a child together, he may still be able to claim both you and your child as dependents on his tax return as long as he meets all of the requirements listed above.
+If you’re unmarried to your boyfriend but share a child, he may still be able to claim both you and your child as dependents on his tax return, provided he meets all of the requirements listed above.
 However, there are some additional considerations:

 • Legal custody: If only one parent has legal custody of the child according to state law or court order, then that parent gets priority in claiming them as a dependent.

-• Support test: Even if your boyfriend provided financial support for you and your child during last year but didn’t cover over half of living expenses such rent/mortgage payment; food cost; bills’ costs -you will not qualify him legally “provide more than half each person’s support.”
+• Support test: Even if your boyfriend provided financial support for you and your child during the previous year but didn’t cover over half of living expenses such as rent or mortgage payments, food costs, and bills’ costs, he will not legally “provide more than half each person’s support.”

 Some factors to consider when making this decision include: